psycopg/psycopg/docs/basic/transactions.rst

 You can set `transaction parameters`__ for the transactions that Psycopg handles.
 They affect the transactions started implicitly by non-autocommit transactions and the ones started explicitly by `Connection.transaction()` for both autocommit and non-autocommit transactions.
-Leaving these parameters to `!None` will leave the behaviour to the server's default (which is controlled by server settings such as default_transaction_isolation__).
+Leaving these parameters as `!None` will use the server's default behaviour (which is controlled by server settings such as default_transaction_isolation__).

 .. __: https://www.postgresql.org/docs/current/sql-set-transaction.html